harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

 ??? example "An example conda environment yml file"

-    `.yml` or `.yaml` stands for "[YAML ain't markup language](https://en.wikipedia.org/wiki/YAML)" files, and is a basic nested text format that is easily parseable.
+    `.yml` or `.yaml` stands for "[YAML ain't markup language :octicons-link-external-24:](https://en.wikipedia.org/wiki/YAML){:target="_blank"}" files, and is a basic nested text format that is easily parseable.
 In the context of conda, it may look something like this:

     ```
     name: example_env